 Growing up, Coach Jake played in as many sports as he could handle.
 He found a love of gymnastics at a very early age.
 After watching the 1992 Olympics (at the age of 3), he told his parents he wanted to do gymnastics and they signed him up that week.

 “I was a competitive gymnast until the age of 14 and was honored to be on multiple state championship teams as well as accomplish a few individual state championships.
 In high school, I played football, soccer, and was a captain for the track team.
-As a CrossFit athlete, I have been able to represent Stay Strong CrossFit as a Team member at the 2012 Central East Regionals as well as the 2014 Granite Games.
+As a CrossFit athlete, I have been able to represent Stay Strong CrossFit as a Team member at the 2012 Central East Regionals as well as the 2014 and 2017 Granite Games.
 In 2014, I was honored by Michigan Athletic Training Society as the High School Athletic Trainer of the year for my exemplary service as an athletic trainer.”

 After being on athletic teams his whole life, Coach Jake says he felt a bit lost after high school.
 He continued to work out on his own regularly, but missed the competitiveness and camaraderie he was used to with athletics.
 However, this all changed while completing an internship with CD Chivas USA in California in 2011.

 “The first day of my internship happened to be the first day of the 2011 CrossFit games and I was lucky enough to watch some of CrossFit games events.
 I was immediately fascinated by this new sport and instantly wanted to give it a try.
 After completing some CrossFit workouts on my own for a few months, I decided to find a CrossFit affiliate and walked into Stay Strong CrossFit.
 After training at Stay Strong for 2 weeks, I signed up to complete my CrossFit L1 certificate and have not looked back since”